 8.6.1 use the Deliverables, our logos or our trade marks to endorse or promote your products and/or services; or

 8.6.2 use the Deliverables in a way which is likely to mislead others.
 For example, if you adapt, change, enhance or manipulate the Deliverables in any way you must not give the impression your output is endorsed or produced by the Met Office; or

-9.1 Access to the Service is only available via a personal identification number ("PIN") which we shall provide to you.
-You are responsible for keeping this PIN secure and should not disclose it to anyone who is not authorised by you to incur charges on your behalf.
+9.1 When access to the Service is available via a personal identification number ("PIN") which we shall provide to you, you are responsible for keeping this PIN secure and should not disclose it to anyone who is not authorised by you to incur charges on your behalf.
 We shall not be liable for any losses incurred by you as a result of your failure to keep your PIN secure.

 9.2 You must not sell or otherwise make your PIN available to any third party in return for the receipt of revenue, credit or other benefit.

 9.3 When you purchase the Service as a one-off and not as part of a package of calls, access to the Service will be provided over the phone immediately after payment is taken, and a PIN will not be provided.

 10.1 The price of the Service will be as quoted on our Site from time to time, except in cases of obvious error.
 These prices include VAT.